 Crypto-to-fiat on-ramps simplify onboarding and convenience.
 Users can transfer fiat and get crypto on their centralized exchange.
 Similarly, they may convert their holdings back to fiat and withdraw the funds to a bank account.

-The support of multiple blockchains underlies more diverse selections of assets.
-Popular CEXs offer coins with a substantial market cap, most of which exist on independent blockchains — for example, Bitcoin and Ethereum.
-Cross-chain DEXs like THORSwap use smart algorithms to bridge blockchain systems, but they are in the minority.
+The support of multiple blockchains underlies more diverse asset selections.
+Popular CEXs offer coins with a substantial market caps, most of which exist on independent blockchains, such as Bitcoin and Ethereum.

 Regulatory compliance